eduardodiez/Machineries/README.md

 ## Introduction

-This document explaining how we chose the forecast for 20 cases about the way in which six participants do exercises according to data [from this link](http://groupware.les.inf.puc-rio.br/har#weight_lifting_exercises) to finally submit the forecast as the final part of the project.
+This document is born with the vocation to be accessible as a web page from this [gh-page](http://eduardodiez.github.io/Machineries/) and the source code and the compile result can be found in this [github](https://github.com/eduardodiez/Machineries) repository.
+The report try to explain how we chose the forecast for 20 cases about the way in which six participants do exercises according with the <i>datae</i> [from this link](http://groupware.les.inf.puc-rio.br/har#weight_lifting_exercises) to finally submit the forecast as the final part of the project.

 We'll talk of the predictors that were selected as "features" to develop the model and about the various training methods we used whose results were compared and provided aid to make the final decision based on the accuracy they showed.

-The goal of your project is to predict the manner in which they did the exercise.
-This is the "classe" variable in the training set.

-You may use any of the other variables to predict with.
-You should create a report describing

-1. how you built your model,

-2. how you used cross validation,

-3. what you think the expected out of sample error is,

-4. and why you made the choices you did.

-You will also use your prediction model to predict
-20 different test cases.

-1 Has the student submitted a github repo?

-2 Do the authors describe what they expect the out of sample error to be and estimate the error appropriately with cross-validation?
-r:
-Trading off goodness of fit against model complexity
- If the model has as many degrees of freedom as the data, it can fit the training data perfectly
- But the objective in ML is generalization
- Can expect a model to generalize well if it explains the training data surprisingly well given the complexity of the model

 ## The Data and Features